artemisYo/tara/notes.md

 thus I want to avoid inducing runtime overhead like a GC or unnecessary indirection like persistent datastructures.

-## Value Semantics
+## Value Semantics / Affine Types
-Tara aims to support reasoning about variables in a principle manner.
+Tara aims to support reasoning about variables in a principled manner.
 However complexity associated with tracking of lifetimes references' for ensuring validity is quite a big burden.
 As such tara instead bets on value semantics, i.e. no references whatsoever.